Walfar/cs523-project-1/secretstroll/README.md

 We strongly recommend to use the `petrelic` cryptographic-pairing library to implement PS credentials.
-You can find the project repository in [https://github.com/spring-epfl/petrelic/](petrelic) and you can visit [https://petrelic.readthedocs.io](docs) for documentation.
-This library is bundled in the provided Docker container and virtual machines.
+You can find the project repository in [petrelic](https://github.com/spring-epfl/petrelic/) and you can visit
+<https://petrelic.readthedocs.io> for documentation.
+This library is
+bundled in the provided Docker container and virtual machine.

 The skeleton has already implemented and integrated capabilities to save, manage, and load keys and credentials as byte arrays.
 You need to implement